readium/webpub-manifest/guidelines/divina-guidelines.md

 Example 1: if a forward transition is unfolding and the user taps to go backward, the story will move back to the previous page (possibly playing the corresponding backward transition if there is one for the previous page).

 Example 2: if a backward snap point jump is unfolding and the user taps forward, the story will jump to the next start point and then either automatically jump to the next one (if there is one) or trigger a page change (if there is none).

+## Animations

+*This guideline is still under discussion by the WG*

+If the transition is an animation (either a sequence of images or a video file), its `fit` value should be inherited from the parent resource (i.e. the target resource for a forward transition and the source for a backward one) and it should be `clipped`.

 ## Duration of transitions